dataspread/releases/README.md

 * [Apache Ant][ant] >= 1.6
 * [Java Platform (JDK)][java] >= 8
 * [PostgreSQL][posrgres] >= 9.5
-* [PostgreSQL JDBC driver][jdbc] 9.4.1208
+* [PostgreSQL JDBC driver][jdbc] - 9.4.1208
 * [Apache Tomcat][tomcat] >= 8.5.4

 ### Building Instructions (To generate a war file)

 1. Clone the DataSpread repository.
-Alternatively, you can download the source as a zip.
+Alternatively, you can download the source as a zip or tar.gz.

-2. Use Ant to build the `war` file.
+2. Use Ant to build the `war` file using the following command.
 After the build completes the war is available at `out/artifacts/DataSpread_war`.

 	```
 	ant